SnakeMonroe/snake-drugs/README.md

 2. Visit processing locations (`Config.Drugs[*].locations`).
 3. Interact to process drugs.
 4. Use `/drugsell` to start selling to nearby NPCs.
+5. Use drugs to experience effects like healing, stumble, and visual overlays.
-5. NPCs buy drugs in randomized amounts with cooldowns.
+6. NPCs buy drugs in randomized amounts with cooldowns.
-6. Sales may trigger law enforcement alerts (if enabled).
+7. Sales may trigger law enforcement alerts (if enabled).

 ---